Anburaj07/TRADO/README.md

 **.Product Sorting:** Sort functionality to find products based on price from low to high and high to low.

-**.Product Details:** Detailed product information, including images, description and price.
+**.Product Details:** Detailed product information, including images, description, and price.

 **.Shopping Cart:** Add products to the cart, view the cart, update quantities, and remove items.

 **.Checkout:** A multi-step checkout process, including entering shipping details and payment information.

 # API Integration
-The ASOS.com clone integrates with the  API to fetch real-time product data.
+TRADO integrates with the  API to fetch real-time product data.
 The API endpoints are accessed using JavaScript's **fetch()** function, and the retrieved data is dynamically rendered on the web pages.
 ⇥ [API LINK](https://jsonserver-drqy.onrender.com/puma)

 # Deployment